MichielStock/STMOZOO/instructions.md

 ## Source code

+> **This part is optional!** Most of you will work in a Pluto notebook, so you don't have to add source code as well (it is hard to import in the notebook).
+Just put your functions tidily in an appendix at the bottom of a notebook.

 Every project needs to have some source code, at least one function!
 You have to decide which parts belong in the source code (and can hence be readily loaded by other users) and which parts of your project will be in the notebook where people can see and interact with your code.

 Developing code can be done in any text editor, though we highly recommend [Visual Studio Code](https://code.visualstudio.com/), with Juno the environment for Julia.
 [Atom](https://atom.io/) is an alternative but is not supported anymore.
 When developing, you have to activate your project.
 Assuming that the location of the REPL is the project folder, open the Pkg manager (typing `]`) and type `activate .`.
 The dot indicated the current directory.
 If you use external packages in your project, for example, Zygote or LinearAlgebra, you have to add them using `add PACKAGE` in the package manager.
 This action will create a dependency and update the `Project.toml` file.